NVIDIA/warp/docs/modules/runtime.rst

 Scalar Types
 ############

-The following scalar types are supported for array structures:
+The following scalar storage types are supported for array structures:

 +---------+------------------------+
 | int8    | signed byte            |